urre/topdash/README.md

 1. Deactivate plugin

 ## Changelog
++ 1.1.0: Added support for Must Use Plugins
++ 1.0.2: Changed from site_url to home_url
 + 1.0.1: Icons now display both in admin and on the front end
 + 1.0.0: First version released